 On December 16, 2019, the Company completed a private placement of 4.625% Senior Unsecured Notes due 2027 (the "Notes") with a \$400 million principal amount pursuant to Rule 144A and Regulation S under the Securities Act of 1933, as amended.
 The Notes were issued with a \$4.5 million discount and will mature December 15, 2027, with interest payable semi-annually in arrears on June 15 and December 15 of each year, commencing on June 15, 2020.
 The Notes represent senior unsecured obligations that rank equally in right of payment to all existing and future senior unsecured indebtedness.
 The Company may redeem the Notes prior to maturity, subject to certain limitations and premiums defined in the indenture governing the Notes.
-Prior to December 15, 2022, the Company was permitted to redeem the Notes at a redemption price equal to 100% of the principal plus the Applicable Premium (as defined in the indenture governing the Notes), and accrued and unpaid interest.
-Also, prior to December 15, 2022, the Company was permitted to use the proceeds of certain equity offerings to redeem up to 35% of the aggregate principal amount of the Notes, including any permitted additional notes, at a redemption price equal to 104.625% of the principal amount and accrued and unpaid interest.
-Since December 15, 2022, the Company may redeem the Notes set forth in the table below, plus accrued and unpaid interest, if redeemed during the 12-month period beginning on December 15 of each of the years indicated:
+The Company may redeem the Notes at the applicable redemption prices set forth in the table below, plus accrued and unpaid interest, if redeemed during the 12-month period beginning on December 15 of each of the years indicated: